Date of Call: 2017

 Rachel regularly represents applicants and respondents in applications made under Section 8 of the Children Act 1989.
 These include Child Arrangements Orders, Prohibited Steps Orders and Specific Issue Orders.
 She is able to accept instructions at all stages of dispute, from first hearings to contested final hearings, having represented some of her clients at every stage of their proceedings.
 Her confident and feisty attitude has left her clients requesting that Rachel represent them again.

-Rachel is able to deal with vulnerable parties and regularly deals with those who have been subject to domestic abuse.
+Rachel is able to deal with vulnerable parties and regularly deals with those who have been subject to domestic abuse or are facing allegations of domestic abuse.
 She is able to manage parties’ expectations, whilst being alive to the stress of their situation.
 Rachel can also sensitively handle allegations during Fact-Finding hearings whilst fiercely putting her case.

 Rachel is also able to deal with urgent applications and has successfully obtained prohibited steps orders on an urgent basis.

-As well as representing parents, Rachel also has experience in representing children through their Guardians under 16.4 of the Family Procedure Rules in matters relating to contact disputes between parents.
+As well as representing parents, Rachel also has experience in representing children through their Guardians under 16.4 of the Family Procedure Rules.
+Rachel has experience of representing Guardians at a variety of stages in proceedings.

-Rachel also has experience in declarations of parentage applications, representing an applicant who wished for a declaration of parentage in relation to a deceased respondent.
+Rachel also has experience in declarations of parentage applications, having represented an applicant who wished for a declaration of parentage in relation to a deceased respondent.

 Domestic violence & injunctions